Tarantulas and other arachnids

 There are many sources of reliable information, but time-tested The Tarantula Keepers Guide (TKG) by Stanley and Marguerite Schultz has helped thousands of hobbyists with the basics.
 It is worth reading before your first purchase.

-Whether you are keeping one species or one hundred, spiderlings are generally the most economical investment.
-The main downside is a small increase in care requirements versus juveniles of the same species.
+Whether you plan to keep one species or one hundred, spiderlings are generally the most economical investment.
+The main downside is an increase in care requirements versus juveniles and adults of the same species.
 It can take several months to raise a spiderling to the juvenile (Jv) stage.
-Understandably, many value this opportunity to observe the full life-cycle of a species.
+Many, including the author, value this opportunity to observe the full life-cycle of a species.
+I am happy to provide customers advice regarding spiderling husbandry.

 Tarantulas aren’t easily sexed as spiderlings, but with increasing size, sexing by molt or ventral examination becomes easier and more reliable.
 Upon reaching reproductive age, or adulthood, males generally live for only another year.
-Females live for many more years depending on species.
+Females live for many more years, upwards of 25 for some species.
 Collectors typically prefer females, whilst breeders obviously prefer both sexes.
-One unsexed spiderling has a roughly 50% chance of being female.
-Two increase the odds of one female to about 75%.
+From a hypothetical 50:50 sac, a randomly chosen spiderling has a 50% chance of being female.
+Two spiderlings increase the odds of one female to about 75%.
 With three the odds are close to 90%.
+Emerging data on tarantula egg sac sex ratios however, is making this statistic problematic.
+Oftentimes there appears to male bias, sometimes upwards of 60-70%, depending on species and perhaps other factors.
+More on this subject as we learn it.

 If you decide to purchase larger specimens, possibly to eventually pair with a tarantula already in your possession, you will notice we have different sizes of several species.
 After you have confirmed we have your species, you will want to know size.
-We prefer a single, anterior-posterior leg-span measurement with the spider in it’s most common position.
+We prefer a single, anterior-posterior leg-span measurement with the spider in it’s most common rest position.
 Depending on instar, leg proportion, and species behavior however, a range measurement may better convey size.
 For example, a tarantula with a 4 cm body could be advertised as being 2″ (legs flexed), 2 1/2″ (legs partially extended), or 3″ (legs fully extended).
 In some cases we report a size range, from legs partially extended to legs fully extended.
-Both of these are necessarily soft endpoints, but they encompass the two methods most hobbyists use today.
+Both of these are necessarily soft endpoints, but they encompass the two methods most US hobbyists use today.
+In the case of spiderlings, length differences in resting positions are very small and perhaps not so useful.
+Our size ranges in the case of spiderlings generally reflect the instar.

-With adult males (AM) we list molt dates when available, to the nearest month in most cases, to the day when known.
-Knowing when a male is penultimate, or subadult (SA), can be tricky.
-Don’t let anyone tell you otherwise.
+With adult males (AM) we list molt dates when available, to the nearest month in most cases.
+Knowing when a male is penultimate (subadult (SA)) can be tricky.
 Size can be helpful, but exceptions abound.
 As with males, females sometimes mature at unexpected sizes.
 Upon sexual maturation, young adult females generally have potential to increase in size with further molts.

 Sliding-scale Volume Discount

-We have added sliding-scale, volume discount purchasing.
+We have decided to continue with sliding-scale, volume-discount purchasing.
 The more you buy the more you save.
 The scale starts with a 5% discount at $100.
 Higher discounts for larger purchases reach a maximum 25% for purchases of $300 or more.
 Discounts are automatically calculated by our shopping cart calculator when you add items to the cart.
+Note, 25% of a $180 purchase amounts to free shipping.